 If you’re considering an investment in a business in the United States, avail yourself of the resources and insights that a good immigration attorney can offer.
 Your future may depend on it.

 Need More E-2 Visa Help?

 We understand that the investor visa process can seem complicated.
-That is why the knowledgeable immigration attorneys at Sam Shihab & Associates are here to help you.
+That is why the knowledgeable immigration attorneys at Shihab Burke, LLC, Attorneys At Law are here to help you.

 Contact an experienced Dublin immigration attorney today if you need any legal advice or assistance as you seek to invest in the United States.